annie-waye/2300-LEED-Project/README.md

-Leed Building Analysis
+LEED Building Analysis
 ==============================

-Tools for analyzing buildings based on LEED certifications.
+Analyzing LEED certified buildings in Massachusetts.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile            <- The Makefile with commands like `make data` or `make train`.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    ├── README.md           <- The top-level README for developers.
-    │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs                <- A default Sphinx project (see sphinx-doc.org)
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── models              <- The trained and serialized models, model predictions, or model summaries.
+    │
+    ├── notebooks           <- Jupyter notebooks (Naming convention `1.0-jqp-initial-data-exploration`)
+    │
     ├── references          <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports             <- The generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures         <- The generated graphics and figures
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt    <- The requirements file for reproducing the analysis environment │
-    ├── src                <- Source code for use in this project.
+    ├── src                 <- Source code
     │   ├── __init__.py     <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── common
     │   │
+    │   ├── data            <- The scripts to download or generate data.
+    │   │   ├── raw         <- The original, immutable data dump.
+    │   │   ├── external(?) <- Any data from third party sources.
+    │   │   ├── interim(?)  <- The intermediate data that has been transformed
+    │   │   ├── processed(?)<- The final, canonical data sets for modeling.
+    │   │   └── make_dataset.py
+    │   │   └── usgbc.py    <- Project File (The U.S. Green Building Council)
+    │   │
+    │   ├── evaluation
+    │   │
     │   ├── features        <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+    │   ├── models          <- Scripts to train models and then use trained models to make predictions │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
     │   └── visualization   <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    ├── test_environment.py
+    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    └── tox.ini             <- The tox file with settings for running tox (see tox.testrun.org)

 --------

+## Authors **Jay Myles and Annie Waye**: [J. Myles](https://github.com/j-Myles) , [A. Waye](https://github.com/annie-waye)

 Version Tracker
 ------------

-0.1.1   Created repo and started Github
+0.1.1   Created repo and started Github (Oct 22)
+0.1.2   Testing commit (Oct 22)
+0.2.1   Merged pull request from Jay, adding raw data, metrics, pre-processing functions (Oct 24) 0.3.1   Updated README (Oct 24)